haileye4/startup/README.md

 The command to remote shell is ➜  ssh -i [key pair file] ubuntu@[ip address] *example*: ➜  ssh -i ~/keys/production.pem ubuntu@53.104.2.123

+##What I have learned from my Simon html:
+I learned more in-depth about paragraphs, divisions, body and headers, and the href argument to include hyperlinks to other html files.
+This is all completely new to me since I have never worked in html before.
+I also thought the table sections all starting with t were really interesting, and helpful in organizing the different information stored.